School of Journalism and Mass Communication

 This course explores storytelling opportunities using drones – both traditional photography and videography from the air and innovative methods like photogrammetry, or the use of 3D modeling technology.
 Prerequisite: MC 4381 with a grade of "C" or better.

 MC 4346.
-Interactive Audio and Automation for Media Professionals.
+Artificial Intelligence and Automation for Media Professionals.

-This course focuses on new storytelling and media opportunities brought on by advances in artificial intelligence and interactive audio experiences such as smart speakers, virtual assistants and chatbots.
-Using machine learning techniques, students gain hands-on experience building their own voice-controlled digital interactions, as well as integrating podcasts and skills associated with these smart applications.
+This course focuses on new storytelling opportunities brought on by advances in artificial intelligence in the digital media industry.
+From generative AI to virtual assistants, students will learn machine-learning techniques and gain hands-on experience building automated experiences.
 Prerequisite: MC 4381 with a grade of "C" or better.

 MC 4356A.
 Science Writing and Reporting.